SWEG-2016EC-Batch/Anonymous/Memory Matching Game/algorithm.md

    - Create a random index for a cell to swap with.

    - Pick the element in the current cell and replace it with the element in the cell that was randomly picked.

+* main program:
+* declare variables:
+   - n: user decision to stop or continue (input)
+   - column: number of columns based on difficulty (int)
+   -counter: number of rounds played (int)
+   - win: number of successful matches (int)
+   - lose: number of unsuccessful attempts (int)

+* start do-while loop for multiple rounds:
+    * Display Menu with difficulty options:
+        1. Level 1 (4 columns)
+        2. Level 2 (6 columns)
+        3. Level 3 (8 columns)

+    * Get the user input for difficulty level (1, 2, or 3)
+    * if input is invalid:
+        * clear screen
+        * ask user to input again

+    * Set `column` based on selected level (4 for level 1, 6 for level 2, 8 for level 3)

+    * Initialize Grid:
+        - Grid consists of pairs of numbers
+        - Shuffle grid using shuffle(column) function